yuxuanwu17/yuxuanwu17/README.md

 - 🎃 I'm currently working in Ubuntun, trying to implement big data tools Hadoop to solve real-word problems
 - 👯 I’m looking to collaborate on the Kaggle competition and LeetCode
 - 📫 How to reach me: yuxuan.wu17@gmail.com
-- ⚡ Fun fact: I love and learn deep learning simple because I would like to achieve higher score in flappy bird 😂

 ---
 #### Language and Tools: